 ….I’m also using Dropbox to store my most frequently used Adobe Photoshop Lightroom Catalogs.
 This way as long as the images themselves are on my file server or in the Dropbox as well, I can go to any computer and work in Lightroom on the same files/catalogs.
 Although I have a nice fast Mac Pro with a 30″ display I almost never used it for retouching in the past because everything was always on my MacBook Pro.
 With Dropbox that problem goes away as the files are on whichever computer I want to work on and automatically sync’d when I make changes or retouch them.

 I’m not sure I like this.
 Putting to one side that it’s not such a great idea to spread your work across a few catalogues, the method’s viability will partly depend on the speed of your own network, and on your internet connection and bandwidth.
-When I’m home that wouldn’t be too big a problem because my cable connection is unlimited and runs at its headline 50Mb down/10Mb up (it’s Virgin cable and I have a promo code if you’re interested).
-From a technical point of view, a catalogue can be kept on Dropbox.
+When I’m home that wouldn’t be too big a problem because my cable connection is unlimited and runs at its headline 150Mb down/20Mb up.
+From a purely technical point of view, a catalogue can be kept on Dropbox.

 However, the human element is the big downfall.
-You have to take personal control over the Dropbox sync procedure and use your eyes to ensure that it has been properly completed on each machine.
-Otherwise, you can easily update an older version of the catalogue on one computer, and overwrite more recent work done on the other.
+You have to carefully monitor the Dropbox sync procedure and ensure that it has been properly completed on each machine.
+Otherwise, you can easily go into an older version of the catalogue that is on one computer, making Dropbox think it is the current version of the file, and overwrite more recent work done on the other.

 To give an example, a while ago I was trying this workflow and one day I closed LR and left the computer.
 I was in a hurry and didn’t notice that this computer’s web connection was down, which meant the catalogue and recent work wasn’t synchronized to Dropbox.
 When I reached the other location, I looked at the Dropbox button in the system tray, saw it was green, and opened Lightroom.
-It was only after an hour that I realised I was working on pictures which should already have been adjusted.
-That was enough of a timewaster, and it could be even messier.
+It was only after an hour that I realised I was working on pictures which I knew I had already adjusted.
+That experience only wasted a bit of time, but it could be messier.

 If you really do intend to put your catalogue on Dropbox, you must deal with the risks: